 ROPES COURSES – Activities designed to build self-esteem or for team building are available through our Outdoor Adventure program depending on availability of instructors.
 Arrangements may be made at the front desk in the Welcome Center.

-SHUTTLE SERVICE – Please see “Travel to Ghost Ranch” under Courses & Registration or Groups & Meetings for details about how to get to Ghost Ranch.
+SHUTTLE SERVICE – Please see this page for details about how to get to Ghost Ranch.

 SWIMMING POOL (outdoor) – Located near the Dining Hall, the pool is open for lap swimming at times scheduled by the life guards.
 Day and evening hours are posted, summer weeks only.

 TEMPERATURE – Temperatures range from 50 degrees to 95 degrees Fahrenheit in the summer; spring and fall can range from 0 (but not often) to 70.

 TOURS – From the Georgia O’Keeffe Landscape Tour to the History Tour you won’t want to miss the many tours offered by our Tours and Activities staff.
 Reservations required at the front desk.

 TRADING POST – A great selection of souvenirs, books, posters, jewelry as well as toiletries and many other items are available for sale in the Trading Post in the Welcome Center.

 TRAVEL TO GHOST RANCH – Please see this page for details.

 VALUABLES – Though you can lock your room while you are inside, we have no rooms with keys so your room is unlocked when you leave it.
 If you must bring valuables with you, please plan to lock them in your car when not in your possession.
 We do not have a safe for guests’ valuables.